seancarroll/seancarroll.github.io/_drafts/personal-knowledge-management.md

 {% endcapture %}
 {% include block-and-bobble.html content=bb_moleskine %}

-As a result what I end up writing are short lived notes that I only need to come back to within a short timeframe.
+As a result, I tend to end up writing short lived notes that I only need to come back to within a short timeframe.
 Generally these end up being reminders or TODO lists.
-Anything longer then that I move elsewhere.

 I was scrolling through Twitter the other day when I saw this tweet